Nyx0uf/Shinobu/README.md

 **Shinobu** is an iOS application to control a [MPD](http://www.musicpd.org/) server and requires *iOS 13.0*.
 It is designed to be fast (loading my 3000 albums library happens in an instant).

-I develop this app on my free time and for my personal need, you can ask for features but if I don't see the point I won't implement it.
+I develop this app on my free time and for my personal need, you can ask for a feature but if I don't see the point I won't implement it.

 I won't submit it to the App Store because I don't have 100€ to spare nor the time to deal with Apple's validation process.
 So if you want to use this app you will have to download the code and build it yourself.